Six Month Leave: Plot

 The episode begins with Don Draper waking up in a room in the Roosevelt Hotel as Betty, his wife, has kicked him out.
 He goes to the door for the morning newspaper and finds out that Marilyn Monroe has died.
 Don walks into his office that morning to find all the secretaries very emotional and in distress over Marilyn Monroe’s passing.

 Later, Jane enters Don’s office insisting that she has made a mistake.
 His daughter called asking when he would be home from his business trip.
 Don says that it is personal and he’s not willing to discuss things further with her.

 Freddy Rumsen, Peggy Olson, Pete Campbell, and Salvatore Romano are preparing for a presentation to Samsonite executives.
-After offering Salvatore a glass filled to the brim with whiskey, Freddy suddenly passes out and pees his pants.
+After offering Salvatore a glass filled to the brim with whiskey, Freddy suddenly pees his pants and passes out.
 Pete then comes up with the idea of Peggy acting as Freddy’s stand-in.

 Betty falls asleep on the sofa and wakes up to Sarah Beth Carson, who has come to borrow a dress.
 Sarah Beth says she has had her eye on Arthur Case recently.

 Joan enters Roger's office and lies on his couch, mourning Marilyn Monroe’s death.
 Roger comes in and responds insensitively; Joan warns him that he will lose someone important to him one day and it’s going to be very painful.

 The next day at work, Jane brings in shirts from Menken's for Don to use.
 Freddy drops by to see Peggy and realizes the executives loved the presentation when she stood in.
 Don is summoned to Roger's office, where he finds Duck Phillips and Pete.
 He is finally informed about Freddy’s accident in the office.
 While Roger says that Freddie must be fired, Don is reluctant.
 Roger insists and says that they are going to let him know over dinner.